Myanmar court extends detention of AP journalist - WTMJ

 Thein Zaw, 32, was one of nine media workers taken into custody during a street protest on Feb.
 27 in Yangon, the country’s largest city, and has been held without bail.
 His next hearing at the Kamayut Township court will be on March 24.

-The hearing Friday, which Thein Zaw attended via a video teleconference, came at the end of his initial remand period.
+Friday’s hearing , which Thein Zaw attended via a video teleconference, came at the end of his initial remand period.

 Thein Zaw and at least six other members of the media have been charged with violating a public order law, according to his lawyer, Tin Zar Oo, and the independent Assistance Association for Political Prisoners.
 Separate hearings were held Friday for the other detained journalists.